For a long time it has been known that there is a link between TB & nutrition.

 Equally under nutrition weakens the body’s ability to fight disease.
 So under nutrition increases the likelihood that latent TB will develop into active TB disease.

-Although there is a clear link between active TB and under nutrition, in no way does under nutrition cause TB on its own.
+Although there is a clear link between active TB and under nutrition, in no way does malnutrition or under nutrition cause TB on its own.
 TB is only ever caused by TB bacteria.

-Food insecurity and under nutrition in people who are in close contact of a patient with active TB increases their risk of developing TB.
+Food insecurity and malnutrition in people who are in close contact of a patient with active TB, increases their risk of developing TB.